 What happens on the phone when I set blocking rules?

-- Incoming Calls: There is no notification to the user when a blocked incoming call.
+- Incoming Calls: There is no notification to the user when an incoming call is blocked.
 The call is intercepted by Qustodio and any notifications about the call will be deleted.
-However it is important to note that the caller may still be able to leave a voice message.
+However, it is important to note that the caller may still be able to leave a voice message.
 Information about the call will be reported on the Activity Timeline.

 - Emergency services numbers (e.g.: 911 in the US, 999 in the UK, 112 in Europe) will not be blocked by Qustodio.

 - In the case of a Panic Alert, your trusted contacts will still be sent alerts even if the contact is blocked.

 How to deactivate calls and SMS text message monitoring and/or blocking

 To deactivate this option, you can simply visit your Family Portal and then go into your child’s tab and choose Rules > Calls and SMS.
 Turn off the switch that enables calls and SMS text message monitoring.

 If you don’t see your child’s mobile phone in the list of Monitored Android devices, please double-check the following: